daikman/jimjam/git-guide.md

 #### Git client

 A git client is just a way to use git.
 There are many options for this, and we don't all need to do it the same way.
 But I am recommending using **Github Desktop**.
 It just seems like the best way from my research!
 You can install it [here](https://desktop.github.com/download/).
+(If you are not use GitHub Desktop, make sure you have [git LFS installed](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage))

 An **important setup** step is cloning (i.e., downloading) this repo, which you can do from within Github Desktop.